opensearch-project/documentation-website/_opensearch/point-in-time-api.md

 Introduced 2.4
 {: .label .label-purple }

 Deletes one, several, or all PITs.
 PITs are automatically deleted when the `keep_alive` time period elapses.
-However, to de-allocate resources, you can delete a PIT using the Delete PIT API.
+However, to deallocate resources, you can delete a PIT using the Delete PIT API.
 The Delete PIT API supports deleting a list of PITs by ID or deleting all PITs at once.

 ### Cross-cluster behavior